B-McDonnell/autopi/README.md

 10. On the next page, enter the MAC address from the file in step 7.
 11. Enter the rest of your information and click register.
 12. The Raspberry Pi's MAC address is now registered.
-13. Wait about 5 minutes to gain internet access.
+13. Wait up to 5 minutes to gain internet access.

 ### Device Registration
 1. Connect the SD card to your computer.
 2. Open the SD card drive in file explorer.
 3. Open the file `CSM_device_id.txt`
 4. Go to `https://autopi.mines.edu/`.
-5. Login with multipass.
+5. Login with Mines MultiPass.
-6. If you have not previously registered a Raspberry Pi, click `Register`.
+6. Click `Register` at the top of the page.
 7. Copy the `device_id` into the file opened in step 3.
 8. Save the file.
 9. Eject the SD card and plug it into the Raspberry Pi.